blockchain-wmt/blockchain-automation-framework/platforms/shared/configuration/README.md

 #### Playbook description
 `environment-setup.yaml` : This playbook takes a properly formatted network.yaml as the input.
 This playbook will set up the ansible machine with all the pre-requisites as needed by the subsequent playbooks.
 It will also install specific tools for Cloud Provider like AWS-cli in case AWS-EKS Cluster is used.

 `kubernetes-env-setup.yaml` : This playbook takes a properly formatted network.yaml as the input.
+This playbook will set up the network pre-requisites like Flux  on the provided Kubernetes clusters.

-This playbook will set up the Kubernetes cluster pre-requisites like Flux and Ambassador on the provided Kubernetes clusters.
+`cluster-env-setup.yaml` : This playbook takes a properly formatted network.yaml as the input.
+This playbook will set up the Kubernetes cluster pre-requisites like HAProxy on the provided Kubernetes clusters.

 `site.yaml` : This playbook is the all encompassing playbook.
 This playbook takes a properly formatted network.yaml as the input.
 This playbook does the environment, kuebernetes setup and then calls respective DLT Platform deploy-network.yaml depending on the choice of platform to deploy the complete network.